Virunga National Park: History

 In the late 1950s, Tutsi herders and their cattle entered the park, destroying natural habitat up to an altitude of 3000 m, which was thought to threaten the park's gorillas.

 Land laws were reformed in the 1960s after Belgian Congo became independent as the Republic of the Congo, and the land declared property of the state, much to the disadvantage of local people.
 Illegal hunting inside protected areas increased.
 In 1969, the two parks were merged under the name Virunga National Park, which was declared a UNESCO World Heritage Site in 1979.

 In 1996, the national park was listed as a Ramsar site of international importance.

 In 2011, the British company Soco International was granted a concession for extracting crude oil in the surroundings of and in large parts of the national park.
 Government officials supported exploration activities by Soco International mission members, whereas park management opposed.
 In the course of increasing tensions, the park's chief warden, Emmanuel de Mérode, was assailed in April 2014.

 Following international protests, the company stopped exploring activities and consented to refrain from starting similar operations in the vicinity of World Heritage sites.

+In August 2015, the Minister of Tourism and Culture inaugurated four key initiatives including the tourist destination Tchegera Island and the Rugari–Bukima road section that facilitates access to the Mount Mikeno sector.

 By 2016, four hydropower dams were constructed that provide electricity to small businesses and benefit more than 200,000 rural people.